-The Visian ICL is the first lens of its kind to receive FDA approval for use in the U.S. It is based on many years of research and development in adapting the proven technology of the IOL (intraocular lens) used for cataract surgery.
+The EVO ICL is the first lens of its kind to receive FDA approval for use in the U.S. It is based on many years of research and development in adapting the proven technology of the IOL (intraocular lens) used for cataract surgery.
 The IOL cataract procedure is familiar to ophthalmologists and is performed safely on millions of patients each year.

 What is Refractive Lens Exchange?

 It is an unavoidable fact of life that aging and reading glasses go hand-in-hand.
 The good news is that there are vision correction options that may be able to reduce or eliminate your dependence on glasses.
 One of those options is refractive lens exchange (RLE), an approach to vision correction that uses proven surgical techniques to achieve dramatically improved vision for many patients.

 With this procedure, we replace your eye’s natural lens with a lens implant.
 Using a sophisticated artificial lens, we may be able to reduce your dependence on reading glasses or bifocals and improve your distance vision.
 While it sounds like a cutting-edge surgery, surgeons perform a similar procedure over two million times each year on cataract patients.

 Refractive lens exchange bears many similarities to today’s cataract surgery.
 As a medical procedure, cataract surgery is one of safest and most frequently performed procedures today.
 Cataract surgery, like refractive lens exchange, involves the removal of the natural lens and its replacement with an artificial lens.